 top of page

-You mentioned lunch on all day events, can you say more?
+You mentioned shared lunch on all-day events - can you say more?

 Do I need to book?

-Usually not - unless the event specifically asks you to book, typically just introductory courses, then it’s fine just to turn up.
+Usually not - unless the event specifically asks you to book, then it’s fine just to turn up.

 What do events cost?